-- Poinsettia.
-Champagne meets cranberry juice with a touch of Cointreau.
+- Poinsettia: Champagne meets cranberry juice, along with a touch of Cointreau.

-- Ab-Fab Cocktail (Stoli-Bolli).
-Just Bollinger with Stolichnaya vodka for extra kick.
+- Ab-Fab Cocktail (Stoli-Bolli): Just Bollinger paied with Stolichnaya vodka for extra kick.

-- San Remo.
-Triple sec, mandarin liqueur and grapefruit juice.
-Use white grapefruit juice if you want it tart and refreshing, pink if you want it a little sweeter.
+- San Remo: Triple sec, mandarin liqueur and grapefruit juice.
+Use white grapefruit juice if you want it tart and refreshing, or pink if you want it a little sweeter.

-- French 75.
-Blends champagne with gin and lemon for one heck of a kick.
-Lots of refreshing citrus notes.
+- French 75: Blends champagne with gin and lemon for one heck of a kick, and also lots of refreshing citrus notes.
 Note that people tend to love or hate this drink, so it’s not for everyone.